 In case you haven’t heard, cauliflower is the latest and greatest carb replacement.
 We love its mild flavor and neutral color, as well as its amazing versatility!
 That’s why we came up with this Grilled Chipotle Chicken & Cauliflower “Rice” recipe.
 It cuts out half the carbs and calories, since it uses cauliflower instead of rice.
 Plus, chipotle peppers, lime juice, and hot sauce give the chicken unbeatable flavor.
 Serve over a batch of the cilantro cauliflower “rice,” and your family will be begging for seconds.

 Best of all, this recipe goes with almost anything.
 If you want to try something new at the next game day cookout, grill up the chipotle chicken.
 Also, feel free to pair the cilantro cauliflower “rice” with any of your favorite Southwest or Mexican dishes.
+You can try it with the Basked Fish Recipe too.

 Basic Nutrition Facts: